-Odyssey Interactive raises $6 million to make mobile games for hardcore fans
+Odyssey Interactive raises $6 million to make mobile games for competitive fans

 Odyssey Interactive has raised $6 million for a Canadian game studio founded by former developers at Riot Games.
-They plan to make mobile games for hardcore players.
+They plan to make mobile games for players who like accessible competitive games.

 The investors include Andreessen Horowitz, Golden Ventures, A16z Cultural Leadership Fund, and several angel investors.
 The angels include Eros Resmini (Discord chief marketing officer), Kevin Lin (Twitch cofounder), Steve Chen (YouTube cofounder), and Paul Della Bitta (former Blizzard executive).